Is Freetrade good for investing?

 Who is Freetrade?

 Freetrade was acquired by IG in January 2025.
 It was founded in 2015 by Adam Dodds and Davide Fioranelli.
 Freetrade was created to make investing “simpler and more affordable” and states its aim is to “break down barriers and open up stock market investing to everyone”.
-It currently boasts over 1.4 million customers.
+It currently boasts over 720,00 customers.
 Freetrade is a digital-only app and offers just three products - a Stocks & Shares ISA, a General Investment Account (GIA) and its own Freetrade pension (SIPP) - with a broad range of investment choices.

 Who is Freetrade good for?